lekeodewuyi/markovtweeter/README.md

 Once you follow the above instructions, you'll find the next steps very intuitive.
 There are more information within the program to guide you.

-There are sample text files to use as input file. ([usconst.txt](https://github.com/lekeodewuyi/markovtweeter/blob/master/usconst.txt), [koreaconst.txt](https://github.com/lekeodewuyi/markovtweeter/blob/master/koreaconst.txt))
+The US constitutuopn is included in the project folder to use a source input file.([usconst.txt](https://github.com/lekeodewuyi/markovtweeter/blob/master/usconst.txt))